How to

 • Adapt to your market: tailor your trust signals to the VC ecosystem.

 Remember, VCs are investing not just in your product, but in you.
 The sooner they believe in your integrity, competence, and drive, the sooner they’ll be ready to partner with you.
+This are the basics to help you build investor trust.

 Altora